coredns/coredns.io/content/plugins/etcd.md

 * `stubzones` enables the stub zones feature.
 The stubzone is *only* done in the etcd tree located under the *first* zone specified.
-* `fallthrough` If zone matches but no record can be generated, pass request to the next middleware.
+* `fallthrough` If zone matches but no record can be generated, pass request to the next plugin.
 * **PATH** the path inside etcd.
 Defaults to "/skydns".
 * **ENDPOINT** the etcd endpoints.
 Defaults to "http://localhost:2397".
 * `upstream` upstream resolvers to be used resolve external names found in etcd (think CNAMEs) pointing to external names.
-If you want CoreDNS to act as a proxy for clients, you'll need to add the proxy middleware. **ADDRESS** can be an IP address, and IP:port or a string pointing to a file that is structured as /etc/resolv.conf.
+If you want CoreDNS to act as a proxy for clients, you'll need to add the proxy plugin. **ADDRESS** can be an IP address, and IP:port or a string pointing to a file that is structured as /etc/resolv.conf.
 * `tls` followed by:
   * no arguments, if the server certificate is signed by a system-installed CA and no client cert is needed